nodebugger/bitpal-wallet/API_DOCUMENTATION.md

 ---

 #### POST /keys/rollover
 Create a new API key from an expired key's permissions.
+Useful when a key expires but you want to maintain the same permissions.

 **Authentication:** JWT only